Delicious Methi Poori

 These delicious pooris were made by my friend Veena Pillay, formerly from Durban, South Africa.
 She presently lives in California, USA.

-Veena, a graduate in social anthropology, is currently a stay at home mom to a delightful five year old son.
-Together with her husband, Anant Kumar, they do a wonderful job of parenting their son, Siddarth.
-He is one of the brightest 5 year old's that I have met, and he reads at a level well beyond his age group.
+Veena, a graduate in social anthropology, is currently a stay at home mom to a delightful son.
+Together with her husband, Anant Kumar, they do a wonderful job of parenting their son, Siddharth.
+He is a very smart kid, and he reads at a level well beyond his age group.

 INGREDIENTS